Phileosopher/commonplace/humanity.md

 - Organic life eventually decays.
 - We have never had control over anything in our essence beyond our bodies.
 - We barely grasp what a "soul" is that creates life, or [its relationship](https://gainedin.site/networks/) with [whatever God is](religion.md).

+APPLICATION: The transhumanism movement is doomed to never achieve immortality, mostly because their proponents haven't sufficiently grasped how the human soul works.

+- Since many of them are naturalists, they consider the soul, brain, mind, and psyche to be synonyms.
+- Without knowing the raw mechanisms of how we're built with absolute [certainty](understanding-certainty.md) (including [our connection](https://gainedin.site/networks/) with God), they miss a major component of how to [fix](fix.md) humanity.
+- It will persist, however, because it's a secular religion, filled with [myths](stories-myths.md) and [hopes](trust.md) which are difficult to easily define but easy to [believe in](understanding-certainty.md).